1918 United Kingdom general election in Ireland: Seats summary

+MPs who lost their seats

+First time MPs

+In this election, 75 candidates who had never previously been elected to Parliament were elected.

 Analysis

 Sinn Féin candidates won 73 seats out of 105, but four party candidates (Arthur Griffith, Éamon de Valera, Eoin MacNeill and Liam Mellows) were elected for two constituencies and so the total number of individual Sinn Féin MPs elected was 69.
 Despite the isolated allegations of intimidation and electoral fraud on the part of both republicans and unionists, the election was seen as a landslide victory for Sinn Féin.

 Sinn Féin received 46.9% of votes island-wide, and 65% of votes in the area that became the Irish Free State.
 However, the 46.9% is not the total result of the overall success of Sinn Féin.
 That figure only accounts for 48 seats that they won because in 25 of the other constituencies the other parties did not contest them, and Sinn Féin won them unopposed.
 Most of these constituencies were Sinn Féin strongholds.
-It is estimated that, had the 25 seats been contested, Sinn Féin would have received at least 53% of the vote island-wide.
+It has been estimated that, had the 25 seats been contested, Sinn Féin would have received at least 53% of the vote island-wide.
 However, this is a conservative estimate and the percentage would likely have been higher.
 Sinn Féin also did not contest four seats due to a deal with the IPP (see below).
 Labour, who had pulled out in the south under instructions to 'wait', polled better in Belfast than Sinn Féin.
 Within the 26 counties that became the Irish Free State, Sinn Féin achieved 400,269 votes in the contested seats out of 606,117 total votes cast which amounted to a huge landslide of 66.0% in the vote and winning 70 out of the 75 constituencies.

 The Irish Unionist Party won 22 seats and 25.3% of the vote island-wide (29.2% when Labour Unionist candidates are included), becoming the second-largest party in terms of MPs.
 The success of the unionists, who won 26 seats overall, was largely limited to Ulster.
 Otherwise, southern unionists were elected only in the constituencies of Rathmines and Dublin University which returned two.
 In the 26 counties that later became the Irish Free State and then the Republic of Ireland, the Irish Unionist Alliance polled 37,218 votes from 101,839 total votes cast for other parties in the constituencies that they stood a candidate.
 However, if all of the total votes in the contested seats where the Irish Unionist Alliance did not stand are included there was a total of 606,117 votes cast, which converts the Irish Unionist Alliance share of the vote in the 26 counties to just 6.1%.
 With the one Independent Unionist being elected for Dublin University adding 0.1% in total with 793 votes to give 6.2% across the 26 counties and only 3 seats won by the Unionists.